 - Establish training needs for each member of staff.

 - Develop appropriate training/self-help programs to satisfy the training needs

 Course is as per guidelines of OCIMF MTOCT book 2013 edition.

 - Introduction to Terminal

 - Post Transfer

 - Emergency Response

-Designed to be applicable to all marine terminals handling bulk liquids, irrespective of the berth type or range of cargoes handled.
-It is recommended that the Competence Framework and accompanying training guidance will be tailored by users to the requirements and operations of individual terminals and will assist with the development of site-specific training that addresses site-specific operations.
+The course is designed to be applicable to all marine terminals handling bulk liquids, irrespective of the berth type or range of cargoes handled.
+It is recommended that the Competence Framework and accompanying training guidance should be tailored to the requirements and operations of individual terminals to assist with the development of site-specific training that addresses site-specific operations.